-REDF has an operating lease for its corporate office, which has a term of 88 months and has been recorded in compliance with Accounting Standards Update (ASU) 2016-02.
+REDF and Affiliate has an operating lease for its corporate office, which has a term of 88 months and has been recorded in compliance with Accounting Standards Update ("ASU") 2016-02.
 The operating lease monthly payments increases every twelve months.
-The right-of-use ("ROU") assets represents REDF's right to use underlying assets for the lease term, and lease liabilities represent REDF's obligation to make lease payments arising from this lease.
+The ROU assets represents REDF and Affiliate's right to use underlying assets for the lease term, and lease liabilities represent REDF and Affiliate's obligation to make lease payments arising from this lease.
 The ROU assets and lease liabilities, all of which arise from operating lease, were calculated based on the present value of future lease payments over the lease terms.
-REDF has made an election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments.
-The discount rate applied to calculate lease liabilities as of December 31, 2022, was 2.8%.
-The lease payments are recognized as equal to rent payments regardless of the point in time during the duration of the lease.